HabanaAI/vllm-fork/README_GAUDI.md

 - `VLLM_HPU_LOG_STEP_CPU_FALLBACKS_ALL`: if `true` - logs CPU fallbacks for each vLLM engine step, even if no fallback occur.
 Disabled by default.
 - `VLLM_T_COMPILE_FULLGRAPH`: if `true` - PyTorch compile function raises an error if any graph breaks happen during compilation.
 This allows for the easy detection of existing graph breaks, which usually reduce performance.
 Disabled by default.
 - `VLLM_T_COMPILE_DYNAMIC_SHAPES`: if `true` - PyTorch compiles graph with dynamic options set to None.
 It causes using dynamic shapes when needed.
-- `VLLM_FULL_WARMUP`: if `true` - PyTorch assumes that warmup fully cover all possible tensor sizes and no compilation will occur afterwards.
-If compilation occurs after warmup, PyTorch will crash (with message like this: `Recompilation triggered with skip_guard_eval_unsafe stance.
+- `VLLM_FULL_WARMUP`: if `true` - PyTorch assumes that warm-up fully cover all possible tensor sizes and no compilation will occur afterwards.
+If compilation occurs after warm-up, PyTorch will crash (with message like this: `Recompilation triggered with skip_guard_eval_unsafe stance.
 This usually means that you have not warmed up your model with enough inputs such that you can guarantee no more recompilations.`).
 If this happens, disable it. `false` by default.

 <br/>**Performance Tuning Knobs:**